Best Arm Identification in Stochastic Bandits: Beyond $\beta-$optimality: Numerical Experiments

 \section{Numerical Experiments}

-\paragraph{Convergence in allocation.} First, we empirically establish the convergence of the TCB and ITCB sampling rules on several Gaussian and Bernoulli bandit instances.
+In this section, we provide numerical evaluations of the different aspects of processes and decisions involved in the TCB and ITCB algorithms.
+First, we evaluate the convergence of the TCB and ITCB sampling rules in Gaussian and Bernoulli bandit instances.
 These bandit instances are summarized in Table~\ref{table:convergence}.
-More specifically, we have chosen ($\bnu_1, \bnu_3) $ from~\cite{pmlr-v49-garivier16a} and $(\bnu_2, \bnu_4, \bnu_6)$ from~\cite{russo2016}.
-We have also included $\bnu_5 $ as a setting with identical arm means.
-We plot the maximum deviation from the optimal allocation $\max_{i\in[K]} |T_t(i)/t - w_i(\bnu)|$ over time in Figure~\ref{fig:alloc1} for TCB and Figure~\ref{fig:alloc2} for ITCB.
-Both these figures confirm the convergence in allocation for the TCB and ITCB selection rules to the optimal allocation.
+We have selected two slippage bandit instances (i.e., instances with identical arm means for the sub-optimal arms) and two instances having distinct arm means.
+All experiments are averaged over $10^4$ independent trials.
+We show convergence in the following three senses.

+\paragraph{Transportation cost estimates.} The key idea of the TCB and ITCB arm selection rules is to estimate the problem complexity $\Gamma(\bnu)$.
+This is achieved by maximizing the transportation cost $\Gamma_t\left(\frac{1}{t}\bT_t\right)$, which acts as an estimate of the problem complexity.
+The analysis of the average sample complexity of the TCB and ITCB algorithms provided in Theorem~\ref{theorem: SC upper bound} critically hinges on the convergence in the transportation cost to the problem complexity (see Appendix~\ref{proof: SC upper bound} for details).
+To empirically evaluate this, in figures~\ref{fig:tc_v1}-\ref{fig:tc_v4} we illustrate the term $\Gamma_t\left(\frac{1}{t}\bT_t\right)$ for the problem instances specified in Table~\ref{table:convergence}.
+These empirical results show the convergence of the transportation costs to their optimal values (problem complexity).
+We note that the range of the transportation cost depends on the mean values of the arms, and consequently, the problem complexity of instance $\bnu_1$ (with $\mu(1) = 100$) is significantly larger than the other bandit instances whose mean values are closer to $1$.

+\paragraph{Estimates of $\beta$.} An optimal sampling rule design for $\delta-$PAC BAI is a functional estimation problem in which the learner forms estimates of the problem complexity for arm selection decisions in the form of transportation costs.
+These transportation costs, among other parameters, are also functions of the sampling proportion assigned to the best arm $a^\star$.
+Hence, as established in Theorem~\ref{theorem: convergence in allocation} and Theorem~\ref{theorem: convergence in allocation 2}, the TCB and ITCB sampling strategies implicitly {\em estimate} $\beta$, i.e., the optimal sampling proportion for the best arm.
+To empirically establish the variations of the estimates of the allocation over time, in figures~\ref{fig:beta_v1}-\ref{fig:beta_v4}, we illustrate the allocation of sampling resources to the best arm and compare it to the optimal choice of $\beta=w_{a^\star}$ in the four instances specified in Table~\ref{table:convergence}.
+Similarly to the transportation cost estimates, it is observed that the estimates $\beta_t$ converge to the optimal value.